 - Have been under 31 years on June 15, 2012

 The deferred action offer will be available to those in proceedings, those with final removal orders as well as to those who apply affirmatively.

 President Trump has attempted to cancel the DACA program.
 However, DACA renewals can still be filed.
 Renewals should be filed between 150 and 120 days before the expiration of your work permit.
 Please contact us to discuss the process for DACA renewal.

 Unlawful Presence Waivers

 Certain aliens who have a US.
 Citizen or permanent resident spouse or parent now have a path to obtaining permanent residence that was not previous available.

 USCIS is changing the process for filing and adjudication of certain applications for waivers of inadmissibility filed in connection with petitions filed by U.S. citizens for their spouse or parent.
 USCIS is also amending its regulations to allow certain immediate relatives of U.S. citizens who are physically present in the United States to request provisional unlawful presence waivers prior to departing from the United States for consular processing of their immigrant visa applications.
 This is called an I-601A Waiver.

 Currently, such aliens must depart from the United States and request waivers of inadmissibility during the overseas immigrant visa process, often causing U.S. citizens to be separated for extended periods from their immediate relatives.
 The current provisional waiver process does away with most of the risk that a family member will be stuck overseas if they returned home to consular process for their immigrant visa.

 Contact Our Queens Deferred Action Attorneys Today for Legal Help With Family Visas

-For immediate assistance, contact us online or call our lawyers at 718-793-7800.
+For immediate assistance, contact us online or call a DACA immigration lawyer at 718-793-7800.
 We maintain a flexible office schedule to accommodate the needs of our clients, meeting with individuals by appointment only.
 We accept Visa and MasterCard.